shenlian8/appium-live-inspector/README.md

 # Appium Live Inspector (appium-live-inspector)

-An inspector to debug the Appium tests
+An inspector to help debug the Appium tests

 ## Idea
 While debugging the Appium tests, it would be easier when it is possible to inspect the app elements meanwhile.